 Based on our vast experience of building projects large and small, we’ve put together 5 basic tips to help project managers stay on track, from definition & design through to delivery.

 1 – Communication tips for construction project managers

 If ‘location, location’ is every estate agent’s mantra, ‘communication, communication’ must surely be its equivalent in the world of PM.
 Nothing can delay and derail a building project more quickly than the project manager, the back office admin functions, architects, subcontractors and all the operatives in the field not being in sync.

-The right collaboration tools are key to ensure everyone is kept in the loop and understands their roles and responsibilities so that the build is kept on track.
-This will be a combination of on-site and off-site meetings, phone calls, emails and app based communications, backed up by a centralised file storage with easy access to project plans and documentation.
+The right collaboration tools are key to ensuring everyone is kept in the loop and understands their roles and responsibilities so that the build is kept on track.
+This will be a combination of on-site and off-site meetings, phone calls, emails and app-based communications, backed up by centralised file storage with easy access to project plans and documentation.

 2 – Delegate confidently